 Our Certified Diabetic Educators and Registered Dietitians provide you with the tools and understanding needed to develop habits that improve your health.
 We collaborate with your primary care physician, along with specialists from our Endocrinology Department, to bring you the educational resources you need for greater health.

 Our team provides one-on-one and group support for both Diabetes Education and Nutrition Services.
 We offer individual sessions and group classes for diabetes care, as well as a free monthly Diabetes Support Group.
-We also offer group classes on healthy eating for adults and children, ages 7-10.

 Education is available for newly diagnosed and previously diagnosed people interested in the latest information.
 You will meet individually with a Registered Nurse and/or Registered Dietician who are Certified Diabetes Educators.
 You either attend group classes or complete additional one-on-one appointments with a nurse or dietitian educator.
 A referral is required from a physician for you to enter the program.